CCurl/c3/README.md

 ## Default sizes for PC-based systems
 - The default NAME_LEN is 13.
-- The default MEM_SZ is 128K bytes (code and distionary).
+- The default CODE_SZ is 128K bytes (code and dictionary).
 - The default VARS_SZ is  4MB bytes (strings and variables).
 - The default STK_SZ  is   64 CELLS (data and return stacks).
 - The default LSTK_SZ is   30 CELLS (loop stack, multiple of 3).
 - The default REGS_SZ is  100 CELLS (register stack, multiple of 10).
-- These can be easily changed in the sys-init.h file.
+- These are defined in the sys-init.h file.

 ## Building c3:
 - Windows: there is a c3.sln file for Visual Studio